Is your business mobile computing friendly?

 How simple is it to do business with you on a mobile device?
 If you are not mobile-savvy, solicit the assistance of employees, or trusted individuals you know, who are avid mobile users.
 Ask them for input and thoughts on how simple it is to do business with you.
 In short, a good rule-of-thumb to consider is to conduct a side-by-side comparison of your current website on a computer as you navigate on a mobile device.
 A few areas to focus on include:

 a.
 Is your website(s) viewable on a mobile device, or is it difficult to navigate?

 b.
 Does your site take long to view or download onto a mobile device?

 c.
 If you are offering eCommerce functionality or subscriptions via your website, does this functionality work on a mobile device?

 d.
 Is there key functionality on your website that is equally working on a mobile device?

 e.
 Is your website secure and encrypted in areas that would require that level of security, like credit cards or ID’s and passwords

-- Research your competitors.
-Test your competitions use of mobile technology.
-How does it compare to what you have in place?
+Test your competition’s use of mobile technology.
+So, how does it compare to what you have in place?
 They may already have a jump on you in your market space, which only accelerates the need to adopt a mobile strategy.